j-nava/idris2-vscode/README.md

 A very nice description will be written at some point.

+Check the [releases page](releases/latest) for the latest version of this extension.
-See [INSTALL.md](INSTALL.md) for brief instructions on how to build and install.
+See [BUILD.md](BUILD.md) for brief instructions on how to build from source.

 Ideas are very welcome, but please use the Discussions page for them.